cfortuner/promptable/README.md

 # Promptable.js (Langchain + GPT Index for Typescript)

+⚡ Build fullstack AI apps in Typescript/Javascript. ⚡

+## What is this?

+A simple, lightweight, and flexible library for building prompt engineering pipelines in Typescript/Javascript.

+## What's inside?

 This a monorepo of tooling for Typescript developers building LLM apps.

-## What's inside?

-The monorepo uses [pnpm](https://pnpm.io) as a package manager.
-It includes the following packages/apps:
+It uses [pnpm](https://pnpm.io) as a package manager and includes the following packages/apps:

 - `packages/promptable`: The Promptable Library for building LLM apps in Typescript / Javascript!
 - `apps/cli`: The Promptable CLI tool (for running examples locally)